hemantksingh/messup-learn/Cloud and Infrastructure/Azure/Azure Cli.md

-# Azure
+# Azure CLI

-Use Azure cli and azurerm module for interacting with the azure cloud APIs.
+Azure cli and azurerm module are used for interacting with the azure cloud APIs.

 ## Getting resources